-The Vojext project aims at providing a business and technological framework to enable matchmaking and encourage producers and adopters of autonomous systems for human-robot interaction, dynamizing science-driven approaches for the European industry.
+The European Vojext project aims at providing a business and technological framework to enable matchmaking and encourage producers and adopters of autonomous systems for human-robot interaction, dynamizing science-driven approaches for the European industry.
 Within such context, Waag will contribute wider societal and personal perspectives addressing human-machine relations in manufacturing environments.

 Beside main objectives, this project contributes also to the European S+T+ARTS initiative, bridging science, technologies and arts in a creative and critical confrontations with societal challenges and global concerns.
 Within STARTS, artists already researched human-robot interaction through trans-human expression, biobots made of soft tissues, e-textile workware that makes decisions for workers, reactive matter, and cyber-species proximity with emotional exchange between humans and robots.
 With Vojext, Waag will open opportunities for three more residencies in the next three years.